 Advertisement

 The Bottom Line

 Buying a house is the biggest financial decision of your life.
 Don't base your budget on a marketing algorithm designed to make houses look cheap.
-By understanding PITI and the hidden mortgage costs, you protect yourself from becoming "house poor."
+By understanding PITI in its full form — including escrow mechanics, PMI rules, HOA reserve health, and accurate regional insurance costs — you protect yourself from becoming "house poor."
+The difference between an app's estimate and your actual monthly obligation can easily be $800-$1,500 per month.
+Know your real number before you fall in love with a listing.

+Advertisement